dharmab/bmw-f750gs-f850gs/engine-oil-and-filter.md

 # Engine Oil and Filter change

 The 853cc engine has two sumps, a lower sump and an upper sump nestled above the lower sump.
-The rider's manual states that an engine oil and filter change requires 3.0 liters of oil, which corresponds to the capacity of the lower sump.

 ![sump diagram](assets/oil-sump.gif)

 ## Consumables

 - SAE 5W-40 API SL/JASO M2 engine oil.
 OEM is ADVANTEC Ultimate.
-    - 3.0 liters for lower sump and filter
-    - 3.5-3.75 liters for lower sump, upper sump and filter
+Documented
+  capacity of the engine is 3.0 liters.
 - Oil Filter (Part #11427721779)
 - Crush washer (Part #07119963252)